›› The black sheep of the electrical industry

 It is common knowledge that mixing electricity and water is generally a recipe for disaster.
 So often, we are warned that the two together are a fire hazard that, when suggested, the idea of using water-cooling for power supplies makes many electrical engineers understandably sheepish.

 Although there was once significant risk involved with water-cooling, the practice is now safe and used in many industrial applications in place of air cooling.
-The threat of leakage has been subdued as most critical water-cooling now operates in self-contained housing systems so that – in the unlikely scenario of a leakage – there is no risk of electrical fire.
+The threat of leakage has been subdued as most critical water-cooling now operates in self-contained housing systems so that – in the unlikely scenario of a leakage – there is no risk of an electrical fire.

 Liquid coolants also offer a number of advantages to businesses.
-For some the biggest benefit could be a streamlined product design, while others will be more interested in the industrial circular economy that they can implement.
+For some, the biggest benefit could be a streamlined product design, while others will be more interested in the industrial circular economy that they can implement.